When you’re a hiker, at some point, someone will suggest a backpacking or camping trip to you.

 A backpacking pack differs from a hiking day pack, primarily in size and capacity, but also in some capabilities, as you need that bit more when you are carrying your shelter and sleeping kit with you.

 They all, more or less, have all the functionality and features that you, as a backpacker or camper, should be looking for when getting a suitable backpack for extended trips into the wilderness, so anything from a few days up.

 All the backpacks listed here also score well across multiple review sites and multiple user reviews, so if you’re in the market for a new backpacking backpack, they’ll give you plenty of ideas and options to consider.

-#1 Osprey Atmos AG 65 Backpack
+1. Osprey Atmos AG 65

 The Atmos AG 65 Features Summary: